Do YOU Qualify to Join the Online Investment Revolution?

 Rule 3: Diversify to manage risk appropriately

-Waves places your money in three funds:
+Waves places your money equally into four funds:

 Rule 4: Be cost-efficient